stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 The default suggestion when you have both [Unity](https://www.wowhead.com/spell=364738/unity) and [Tier Set](https://www.wowhead.com/item-set=1499/theurgic-starspeakers-regalia) will be to use:
 * Night Fae with {{ site.data.legendary.eogs }} and {{ site.data.talent.se }}

 This serves as a solid baseline without relying too much on how your dungeons are routed.
 The performance will vary between the setups on a variety of factors so it is **very** valuable to experiment!

+* Necrolord with {{ site.data.legendary.eogs }} and {{ site.data.talent.se }} **or** {{ site.data.legendary.dre }} with *either* {{ site.data.talent.mote }} (easier to play) or {{ site.data.talent.se }} (which remains better at AoE'ing).

+With most of the dungeon pool consisting of low-target pulls in the early stages of the season (expect this to change a bit as people become more knowledgeable about how to handle specific mobs and strategies are formed allowing larger pulls in some dungeons/areas of dungeons), using {{ site.data.legendary.dre }} has become more attractive.
+It is important to note that {{ site.data.legendary.dre }} builds continue to use {{ site.data.talent.sk }} in dungeons, although you may consider swapping your third potency conduit slot to {{ site.data.conduit.shake_the_foundations }} as it performs at full power in aoe when not using {{ site.data.legendary.eogs }}.

 The recommended Covenant choices for M+ content are Night Fae and Necrolord: